smindre1/An_Introduction_To_Regex/README.md

 ## The OR Operator

-Within bracket expressions we are given options of characcters to match, such as how [a-z0-9] asks for the character to match either a lowercase letter from a to z **OR** a digit from zero to nine.
+Within bracket expressions we are given options of characters to match, such as how [a-z0-9] asks for the character to match either a lowercase letter from a to z **OR** a digit from zero to nine.
 The `OR Operator` is taking this concept and applying it in places like subexpressions using the '`|`' symbol.
 An example of this would be **(cat|dog)**, here we are looking for a pattern of 'cat' **OR** 'dog' to be present within a text.
-There is also no real limit to adding the OR Operator so you can cutomize many optional patterns.
+There is also no real limit to adding the OR Operator so you can customize many optional patterns.

 ## Flags